StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Introduction

-This package contains the Julia versions of the snippets contained in the R package "rethinking" associated with the book [Statisticasl Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+This package will contain Julia versions of most snippets contained in the R package "rethinking" associated with the book [Statisticasl Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 ## Layout of the package